 - Generalizations don’t give you enough data

 - The results usually represent data from short periods of time

 We at Oura want to provide you a simple solution that helps you to understand your own, unique readiness.
 We believe that when you get relevant, personalized and actionable insights that are based on the reactions of your own body, you will learn more about yourself and learn to make choices and adjustments towards better readiness.

 We also believe that you should be able to know how ready you are every single day and month.
 The idea behind the Oura ring’s design is that it’s so comfortable and unobtrusive that you can wear it around the clock.
 The ring does all the measuring without you even noticing it.

-How well you sleep is in the core of the Oura readiness tracking.
+How well you sleep is in the core of Oura’s readiness tracking.
 When you sleep, your body and mind recover and recharge – that’s when you build your readiness.
-Measuring your nighttime body signals therefore reveals invaluable data about your ability to perform during the following day.
+Measuring your night-time body signals therefore reveals invaluable data about your ability to perform during the following day.
 Another cornerstone of Oura readiness tracking is your daytime activity and load.

 Oura analyzes your night-time and daytime data and tells you how ready you are.
 But it’s not just single days and nights, or individual metrics, that it uses gauge your readiness.
 Instead, it combines short- and long-term data: for example, what has your load been during the past 7 days.
 You will get not only a snapshot of your readiness status, but also a deeper understanding of your overall wellbeing.